ibmexpertlabs/ACE_Production_Guide/docs/configure-cluster-gitops.md

 3. **Deploy ACE Applications** - Build and deploy your ACE applications

 !!! success "Congratulations!"
-    You have successfully created the GitOps repository for your cluster and examined its high-level structure.
-You also installed ArgoCD with a custom instance that includes IBM Cloud Pak-specific health checks.
-You created specific **clusterrole** and **clusterrolebinding** for the ArgoCD service account to ensure that it manages the cluster in a well-governed manner.
+    You have created the GitOps repository for your cluster and examined its high level structure.
+You also installed ArgoCD.
+You created a specific **clusterrole** and **clusterrolebinding** for the ArgoCD service account to ensure that it manages the cluster in a well governed manner.
 Finally, you launched the UI for ArgoCD; you will make extensive use of it during this tutorial.

     In the next topic of this chapter, we are going to customize the GitOps repository for your cluster and use Tekton and ArgoCD to create and manage the Kubernetes resources for our ACE applications.